glyfish/glyfish.github.io/_posts/2018-07-21-inverse_cdf_sampling.md

 The sampler implementation for the continuous case is simpler than for the discrete case.
 Just as in the discrete case CDF samples with distribution {% katex %}U \sim \textbf{Uniform}(0, 1){% endkatex %}
 are generated.
 The desired samples with the target Weibull distribution are then computed using the CDF inverse.
-Below an implementation of the sampler for the Weibull distribution in Python is listed.
+Below an implementation of this procedure in Python is given.

 ```python
 import numpy